- Language: en

 ...\> py -m pip install -e \path\to\your\local\clone\django\

 The installed version of Django is now pointing at your local copy by installing in editable mode.
 You will immediately see any changes you make to it, which is of great help when writing your first patch.

 Running Django’s test suite for the first time¶

 When contributing to Django it’s very important that your code changes don’t introduce bugs into other areas of Django.
 One way to check that Django still works after you make your changes is by running Django’s test suite.
 If all the tests still pass, then you can be reasonably sure that your changes work and haven’t broken other parts of Django.
 If you’ve never run Django’s test suite before, it’s a good idea to run it once beforehand to get familiar with its output.

-Before running the test suite, install its dependencies by
+Before running the test suite, enter the Django

 $ python -m pip install -r requirements/py3.txt